pranaybinju/maps_blog/blogs/2019/integrate-google-maps-with-custom-style-&-track-user-location-in-react-native/integrate-custom-maps-&-track-user-location-in-react-native.md

 - Select a theme
 - Click on **More Options** to add more customizations.
 Play around with different options and customize according to your needs.
 - After having done with customizations, click on **Finish**.
 This generates JSON for our style.
 Copy this JSON.
-- Create a folder and name it as 'constants' in src.
+- Create a folder and name it as `constants` in src.
 - Create a file called **mapStyle.json** and paste the JSON of style in it.

 ![](./assets/map_style.png)

 _mapStyle.json_

-- Import PROVIDER_GOOGLE as a constant from react-native-maps.
+- Import `PROVIDER_GOOGLE` as a constant from `react-native-maps`.
 This is needed for iOS.
-- Now, update the MapView component as follows:
+- Now, update the `MapView` component as follows:

   ![](./assets/update_map_view.png)